immutable/imx-core-sdk-golang/README.md

 // This example is only to demonstrate using the generated smart contract clients
 // We recommend using the workflows to deposit NFT func DepositNft(l1signer signers.L1Signer, starkKey, assetType, vaultID, tokenID *big.Int) {
-   cfg := config.GetConfig(config.Ropsten, "alchemy api key")
+   cfg := config.GetConfig(config.Sandbox, "alchemy api key")
    client, err := ethclient.Dial(cfg.EthereumClientEndpoint)
    if err != nil {
       log.Panic(err)